+August is one of two (yes, two!)
+Washington Wine Months, and we're in a mood to celebrate!
 Did you know that Washington state is the second largest premium wine producer in the United States?
-There are more than 700 wineries, 350 grape growers and 11 American Viticultural Areas including Yakima Valley, Walla Walla Valley and Lake Chelan.
+There are more than 1,000 wineries, 400 grape growers and 20 distinct American Viticultural Areas including Yakima Valley, Walla Walla Valley and Lake Chelan.
 The good news is, you don’t have to make a trip to wine country to taste what everyone’s talking about.
 There are a number of dining options in the Seattle Southside featuring local wines.
-Here are just a few of the Seattle Southside restaurants serving Washington wines.
+Here are just a few local spots to try Washington wines, including both restaurants and tasting rooms.
 Be sure to check each restaurant’s web site for seasonal updates on special winemaker dinners, tastings and events!

-Top 5 Restaurants near Seattle Southside for Local Washington Wines
+Top Shelf Seattle Southside Locations for Local Washington Wines

 - Copperleaf Restaurant